Guide on How to Grow Amaranth Plant

 Read more

 Washing them thoroughly to remove any dirt or debris.
-Place the leaves in a plastic storage bag and store them in the refrigerator.
-This method keeps the leaves fresh for a few days.
+Then place the leaves in a plastic storage bag, store them in the refrigerator and enjoy in few days.

 Read more